Richard H. Fallon Jr.: Academic career

 For his lifetime achievement in teaching and scholarship on federal courts, he also received the 2021 Daniel J. Meltzer Award from the Association of American Law Schools, named after his long-time colleague and co-author.
 Fallon was also a member of the American Law Institute and the American Academy of Arts and Sciences.
 In 2021, President Joe Biden appointed Fallon to serve as a member of the Presidential Commission on the Supreme Court of the United States.

+After Fallon's death, the Harvard Law Review dedicated an issue, featuring tributes from Justice Elena Kagan, Dean John C.P.
+Goldberg, and Carol Steiker, to his memory.

 Personal life

-Fallon was married for more than four decades to his wife Jenny, and he had two children: Elizabeth and Doug.
+Fallon was married for more than four decades to his wife Jenny, a Swarthmore College graduate he met while living in Washington, D.C., and he had two children: Elizabeth and Doug.
 He died from an aggressive form of cancer on July 13, 2025, at the age of 73.